Luxembourg regulator to fast-track approvals to use China stock link

 Reuters reported last week that the CSSF’s concerns about investor protection prevented most EU funds from participating.

+The CSSF said Monday that it had so far approved just one UCITS fund.

+About 13,000 global mutual funds, or two-thirds of Europe’s funds industry, are domiciled in low-tax Luxembourg and regulated by the CSSF.
+These include heavyweights such as Blackrock, Templeton and Fidelity, part of Luxembourg’s 3 trillion euro ($3.73 trillion) asset management industry.

-Market participants said the CSSF wants to ensure that Chinese shares EU savers buy through the link-up can be adequately monitored and recovered should the bank that guards the stocks - the custodian bank - or one of the exchanges, go bust.
+Market participants told Reuters last week that the CSSF wants to ensure that Chinese shares EU savers buy through the link-up can be adequately monitored and recovered should the bank that guards the stocks - the custodian bank - or one of the exchanges, go bust.

 Reporting by Michelle Price; Editing by Rachel Armstrong